grahamlutz/AI-Powered-Chat-App/README.md

 A sophisticated chat application that leverages the power of LangChain and ChatGPT to create a highly interactive and intelligent conversational experience.
 The app goes far beyond simple text generation, incorporating advanced features and production-ready techniques.

-## Key features of my chat app include:
+## Key features of the chat app include:

 1. **Complex text generation pipelines** that can incorporate external information, allowing the chatbot to access and utilize a wide range of data sources.